 The governments that formed Tampa Bay Water have worked regionally and cooperatively to solve the region’s water supply problems.
 Tampa Bay Water designed, permitted and constructed a billion-dollar water supply system that is diverse and environmentally sound.

 After investigating a number of options, Tampa Bay Water’s Board of Directors approved construction of the Master Water Plan Configuration I in November, 1998.
 The plan included a number of diverse, alternative water supply sources and key pipelines and interconnections.

 The first alternative water supply to serve the region was surface water withdrawn from the Tampa Bypass Canal and treated at the Tampa Bay Regional Surface Water Treatment Plant.
 Configuration I created an expanded, interconnected regional water supply while also keeping pace with the region’s growing water demands.
 The projects of Configuration I were expected to meet the region’s water needs through 2012.

-In late 2010, Tampa Bay Water expanded its Regional Surface Water Treatment Plant.
+In late 2010, Tampa Bay Water expanded its Tampa Bay Regional Surface Water Treatment Plant.
 The expansion increased the plant’s rated treatment capacity from 72 mgd to 120 mgd, or 90-99 mgd on an annual average basis, meeting 50 percent of the region’s drinking water needs.

-An important part of the Tampa Bay Region’s drinking water supply is the Seawater Desalination facility.
+An important part of the Tampa Bay region’s drinking water supply is the Tampa Bay Seawater Desalination Plant.
 This drought-proof, alternative water supply was added to the system in late 2007 provides up to 25 mgd of drinking water to the region.